gergoorban/sampling_in_gsm/README.md

 Dx:     scalar, number of observed variables or pixels of the image patches - 16x16=256
 Dy:     scalar, number of filters/latent variables in the GSM, equivalent to the number of neurons in the population (Du)
-wnode:  matrix of size Dx x Dx, whitening filters for preprocessing natural images
+wnode:  matrix of size Dx x Dx, whitening filters trained on natural images for preprocessing input images
 A:      matrix of size Dx x Dy, filter bank for 16x16 image patches
 rho:    matrix of size Dy x Dy, prior covariance matrix (denoted as C in the equations of the paper)
 sigmaX: scalar, std of observation noise in GSM